-- 4. Therapeutic education. - It is a key element in diabetes treatment and should always involve the child and their caregivers. - Patients and/or their parents/caregivers need education on the principles of diabetes selfmanagement, including modern technologies in diabetes care, and regular re-education according to the patient's individual needs; everyone involved in the child's care must be educated. - Educational methods and programs should be diversified and adapted to the child's age, intellectual capabilities, and the educational roles of parents/caregivers. - In adolescents and young adults, special attention should be paid to prevention of chronic complications of diabetes, contraception, pregnancy, risky behaviors, and addictions. - The process of acquiring self-management skills should be gradual; too early or too late a transfer of responsibility to children and adolescents with diabetes is associated with therapy failure. - Workshops and camps for children, adolescents, and young adults with diabetes are a beneficial and effective educational tool. - Members of the diabetes team caring for patients < 18 years of age at camps/colonies without parents should provide intensive medical care, including night shifts; legal and organizational support from the administrative units caring for the child with diabetes is expected. - Conducting diabetes education and its continuation is the duty of the entire diabetes team, with a special role for the diabetes educator.
+- 4. Therapeutic education: - it is a key element in diabetes treatment and should always involve the child and their caregivers, - patients and/or their parents/caregivers need education on the principles of diabetes selfmanagement, including modern technologies in diabetes care, and regular re-education according to the patient's individual needs; everyone involved in the child's care must be educated, - educational methods and programs should be diversified and adapted to the child's age, intellectual capabilities, and the educational roles of parents/caregivers, - in adolescents and young adults, special attention should be paid to prevention of acute and chronic complications of diabetes, contraception, pregnancy, risky behaviours, and addictions, - the process of acquiring self-management skills should be gradual; too early or too late a transfer of responsibility to children and adolescents with diabetes is associated with therapy failure, - workshops and camps for children, adolescents, and young adults with diabetes are a beneficial and effective educational tool, - members of the diabetes team caring for patients < 18 years of age at camps/colonies without parents should provide intensive medical care, including night shifts; legal and organizational support from the administrative units caring for the child with diabetes is expected, - conducting diabetes education and its continuation is the duty of the entire diabetes team led by a specialist physician, with a special role for the diabetes educator. - 5.
+Psychological care: - continuous psychological care for children, adolescents, and young adults with diabetes and their families from the onset of the disease is essential,

-- 5. Psychological care. - Continuous psychological care for children, adolescents, and young adults with diabetes and their families from the onset of the disease is essential. - Subclinical and clinical depressive syndromes, eating disorders including anorexia nervosa (especially in girls during puberty), and other non-specific eating disorders (ED-NOS) are often observed. - Care should be provided by an experienced psychologist specialized in developmental age diabetes issues, in collaboration with a child psychiatrist. - Screening for depressive disorders, eating disorders, and diabetes-related stress should be performed in all patients over the age of 12 every 1-2 years and in any patient with unsatisfactory metabolic control of the disease; diabetes-related stress should also be assessed in parents/caregivers. - 6.
-Additional remarks. - Inclusion of the entire family in the treatment process of diabetes in children and adolescents is necessary; setting therapeutic goals together is recommended. - Encouraging patients to be independent and take responsibility for their treatment, appropriate to their age, intellectual development, and emotional maturity, is necessary. - Properly developing children > 10 years old should be able to independently measure glucose with CGM and glucometer and interpret results, administer insulin with an injector, change infusion sets for insulin pumps, and CGM sensors. - Children > 13 years old should independently conduct daily self-monitoring of diabetes under parental supervision.
+- subclinical and clinical depressive syndromes, eating disorders including anorexia nervosa (especially in girls during puberty), and other non-specific eating disorders (ED-NOS) are often observed, - care should be provided by an experienced psychologist specialized in developmental age diabetes issues, in collaboration with a child psychiatrist, - screening for depressive disorders, eating disorders, and diabetes-related stress should be performed in all patients over the age of 12 every 1-2 years and in any patient with unsatisfactory metabolic control of the disease; diabetes-related stress should also be assessed in parents/caregivers. - 6.
+Additional remarks: - inclusion of the entire family in the treatment process of diabetes in children and adolescents is necessary; setting therapeutic goals together is recommended. - encouraging patients to be independent and take responsibility for their treatment, appropriate to their age, intellectual development, and emotional maturity, is necessary. - properly developing children > 10 years old should be able to independently measure glucose with CGM and glucometer and interpret results, administer insulin with an injector, change infusion sets for insulin pumps, and CGM sensors. - children > 13 years old should independently conduct daily self-monitoring of diabetes under parental supervision.